b00tc4mp/isdi-parttime-202303/staff/sara-dominguez/project/doc/README.md

 - TODO build basic css
 - TODO implement modal window Modal (PayrollMenuModal.jsx) with three links: one for "Annual Aggregate," the second one to choose the month to view the monthly payroll, and the third one for the tax certificate

-- DONE implement retrieveEmployeePayrollsMonthYear and retrievePayrollAnnualAgregate logics to retrieve annual aggregate information, and tests.
+- DONE implement retrieveEmployeePayrollsMonthYear and retrievePayrollAnnualAggregate logics to retrieve annual aggregate information, and tests.
 - DONE implement retrievePayrollMonth logic to to retrieve the information of the payroll chosen by the employee and test.
 - DONE implement retrieveEmployeePayrollsMonthYear logic to retrieve information and obtain the tax certificate for the previous year, and tests.
 - TODOcreate Payroll component where the information of any of the three options chosen by the employee will be displayed